 Invoice Ninja is ideal for freelancers and small business owners in need of strong invoicing and very light bookkeeping.
 Invoice Ninja is also the best invoicing option out there for free self-hosting, and the free cloud-hosted plan could also be a good fit for companies needing basic invoicing and with no more than 100 customers.

 The software is not optimized for larger businesses in need of strong reporting and full accounting software.
 The software also does not offer very strong time tracking or inventory and may not be a good fit for businesses in need of these capabilities.

 Invoice Ninja supports up to 20 users.
-You can control which features each user have access to.
-The software is available in 30 different languages, and Invoice Ninja does support multiple companies if needed (Enterprise plan only).
+You can control which features each user has access to.
+The software is available in 30 different languages, and Invoice Ninja does support multiple companies if needed (Enterprise Plan only).

 Ease Of Use

 Invoice Ninja is well-organized and easy to navigate.
-The software’ s UI is a bit outdated and a couple of customers accuse it of being almost too simple and not developed enough.
-However, I had no trouble navigating the software, and the company has worked to develop some features since our last review, like the project management feature.
+The software’s UI is a bit outdated, and a couple of customers accuse it of being almost too simple and not developed enough.
+However, I had no trouble navigating the software, and the company has worked to develop some features since our last review, such as the project management feature.
 Plus, if you do encounter issues, the customer service team is quick to respond.